-The Degrees of Bachelor of Arts in Design and Bachelor of Arts in Fine Art are governed by Resolution No. 608 of the University Court which came into effect on 1 September 2008 with provision that:
+The Degrees of Bachelor of Arts in Design, Bachelor of Arts in Fine Art, Bachelor of Arts in Communication Design, Bachelor of Arts in Interior Design and Bachelor of Arts in Silversmithing and Jewellery Design are governed by Resolution No. 608 of the University Court which came into effect on 1 September 2008 with provision that:

-- 1. The Degrees of Bachelor of Arts (BA) in Design and Bachelor of Arts (BA) in Fine Art may be awarded by the Senate of the University of Glasgow in The Glasgow School of Art as Ordinary Degrees or as Degrees with Honours in such designations as may be prescribed by Regulations. - 2.
+- 1. The Degrees of Bachelor of Arts (BA) in Design, Bachelor of Arts (BA) in Fine Art, Bachelor of Arts (BA) in Communication Design, Bachelor of Arts (BA) in Interior Design and Bachelor of Arts (BA) in Silversmithing and Jewellery Design may be awarded by the Senate of the University of Glasgow in The Glasgow School of Art as Ordinary Degrees or as Degrees with Honours in such designations as may be prescribed by Regulations. - 2.
 The Senate may make regulations governing the award of the Degrees which are subject to the approval of the University Court these shall be as stated under 'Regulations' below. - 3.
 The early exit awards of Diploma of Higher Education and Certificate of Higher Education are also included in the Regulations. - 4.
 The Senate recognises The Glasgow School of Art, through its Academic Council, as being corporately responsible for the administration and development of the courses leading to the Degrees. - 5.
 It shall be the duty of the Academic Council of The Glasgow School of Art to consider annually the curricula for the Degrees and such other matters, including the admission and progress of students, as may be remitted to it by the Senate and to report to the Senate thereon.
 It shall be competent for the Academic Council to make recommendations to the Senate, with regard to the appointment of Examiners for the Degrees. - 6.
 It shall be competent for the University Court, on the recommendation of the Senate, to recognise as teachers of the University for the purpose of the Degrees, such lecturers and other officers of The Glasgow School of Art having responsibility for courses qualifying for the Degrees, as may be proposed for such recognition by the Academic Council. - 7.
-The Senate may appoint as an Examiner for the Degree of Bachelor of Arts in Design or for the Degree of Bachelor of Arts in Fine Art, but not as an External Examiner, any teacher recognised in accordance with §6 above. - 8.
-The External Examiners for the Degrees shall be appointed by the University Court on the recommendation of the Academic Council and the Senate
+The Senate may appoint as an Examiner for the Degree of Bachelor of Arts but not as an External Examiner, any teacher recognised in accordance with §6 above. - 8.
+The External Examiners for the Degrees shall be appointed by the University Court on the recommendation of the Academic Council and the Senate.